-- To develop and understand the basic concepts in early Childhood Education. - To acquaint with the principles of growth and development and their importance in early childhood education - To outline the various strategies for promoting school readiness among the preschool children. - To get an awareness of the child rearing practices in the context of Elementary Education understand the pre- school evaluation models and methodology of different pre-academic areas. - To imbibe values, social attitudes and manners important in his/her socio cultural context and to become sensitive to rights and privileges of others. - To develop independence, aesthetic appreciation and creativity by providing child with sufficient opportunities for self-expression and active exploration, investigation and experimentation. - To make a smooth transition from preschool to primary through development of emergent literacy and school readiness.
+- develop and understand the basic concepts in early childhood education. - acquaint with the principles of growth and development and their importance in early childhood education - outline the various strategies for promoting school readiness among the pre-school children. - get an awareness of the child rearing practices in the context of Elementary education understand the pre- school evaluation models and methodology of different pre-academic areas. - Imbibe values, social attitudes and manners important in his/her socio cultural context and to become sensitive to rights and privileges of others. - Develop independence, aesthetic appreciation and creativity by providing child with sufficient opportunities for self-expression and active exploration, investigation and experimentation. - Make a smooth transition from preschool to primary through development of emergent literacy and school readiness.